-We are sisters, young moms on a budget, who wanted an affordable place to shop and sell our clothes and home furnishings.
-We love the idea of giving gently used items a second life.
-We have been thrifting and sharing clothes all of our lives.
-We have always had an appreciation for a good deal, a vintage find or a reclaimed piece of furniture.
+We are sisters and moms on a budget, who wanted an affordable place to shop and sell our clothes and home furnishings.
+We love the idea of giving gently used items a second life!
+We have been thrifting and sharing clothes all of our lives and have always had an appreciation for a good deal, a vintage find or a reclaimed piece of furniture.
 As adults we have “shopped” at each other’s homes, trading clothes, shoes and furniture when we wanted a change.
-After shopping and volunteering at a local children’s consignment sale we thought there might be a market in Abilene for a consignment sale for women as well.
+After shopping and volunteering at a local children’s consignment sale, we thought there might be a market in Abilene for a consignment sale for adults as well.
 And so we began My Sister’s House.
-We chose the name because we loved the idea of keeping it personal and allowing other women to shop each other’s closets like we do.
+We chose the name because we loved the idea of keeping it personal and allowing other women to shop each other’s homes and closets like we do.
 One of our favorite things about the sale is the sense of community it has created among Abilene women coming together to share what we have, updating our wardrobes and homes on a budget, earning some money consigning items we don’t need anymore, and donating what’s left to nonprofit organizations.
 We believe in shopping responsibly, simplifying, giving used items a second life and supporting one another in the process!
 Sisterhood at its best!

 About My Sister